Carter-Askelson/MongoDB_Scraper/README.md

 # MongoDB_Scraper
 Program to scrape Data off the internet and insert the data into newly created <Postgres Tables>

 Usual Webscrapers get data off the internet and then the user transfers that Data to where they need it.
-This program skips the middleman and directly creates the <tables and updates the table using SQL> in a Python Program.
+This program skips the middleman and directly creates the Collection and updates the key-value pairs using MongoDB in a Python Program.

 [Software Demo Video](<https://youtu.be>)